As a part of these solutions, we would like to make you aware of additional resources available to help you explore career opportunities.

 Florida Department of Economic Opportunity (DEO) Disability Program Navigator

-The Disability Program Navigator Initiative helps CareerSource Florida centers improve employability and increase career opportunities available to job seekers with disabilities.
+The Disability Program Navigator Initiative helps CareerSource Florida centers improve employability and increase career opportunities available to career seekers with disabilities.
 Learn More.

 Florida Department of Education FDOE Farm Worker Jobs and Education Program